What are global firms with presence in Israel doing after Hamas attack

-Oct 10 (Reuters) - Several global companies have temporarily shut some operations in Israel and asked employees to work from home as the country goes on war footing in response to a surprise attack by the Palestinian Islamist group Hamas over the weekend.
+Oct 12 (Reuters) - Several global companies have temporarily shut some operations in Israel and asked their employees to work from home after the country came under a surprise attack by Palestinian Islamist group Hamas over the weekend, prompting a swift response.

 Following are the steps taken by the companies ranging from airlines to banks: